Psychology

 This course explores how and why we make moral judgments about people and their behavior.
 How are our moral judgments shaped by intuition, emotion, and reasoning?
 What are the moral implications of climate change?
 Do we ever put the interests of our broader group or community above our own self-interest?
 How do we balance punishment motives of retribution and deterrence, and how do these relate to policy decisions about capital punishment?
 Could a robot have moral rights and responsibilities?
 We will examine these questions by considering theories and findings from social, developmental, evolutionary, and political psychology, as well as from related fields like philosophy and artificial intelligence.

-Prerequisite(s): PSYC 201 or permission of instructor.
+Prerequisite(s): PSYC 201 and one intermediate psychology course, or permission of instructor.

 PSYC 378 - Psychology of Language

 An examination of psychological factors that affect the comprehension of oral and written language.
 Topics include the origin of language, how language can control thought, the role of mutual knowledge in comprehension, and principles that underlie coherence in discourse.
 Includes readings from psycholinguistics, philosophy, sociolinguistics, social psychology, and especially from cognitive psychology.
 Emphasis is placed on current research methods so that students can design an original study.
-Student led component.

-Prerequisite(s): PSYC 242 or PSYC 244; or two linguistics classes; or permission of the instructor.
+Prerequisite(s): PSYC 100 or STAT 155, and PSYC 242 or PSYC 244; or two linguistics classes; or permission of the instructor.

 PSYC 380 - Community Psychology and Public Health

 This course examines the inter-related fields of community psychology and public health psychology.
 These disciplines share a commitment to the promotion of well-being within a social and cultural context.
 Interweaving theory, research, and praxis, we interrogate concepts like risk and resilience, empowerment, social connection, and health promotion.
 We consider sociocultural and political factors that impact mental health, including housing access and eviction policies; health care access; stigma; and structural violence.
 Throughout the course, we focus on the unique contributions of psychological scholarship to understanding and improving population health.
-All students participate in a civic engagement experience of at least two hours a week to foster a fuller understanding of the course concepts.
+All students participate in a community engagement experience of at least two hours a week to foster a fuller understanding of the course concepts.
 UP3 course.

 PSYC 385 - Mind Reading: Understanding Functional Magnetic Resonance Imaging